lisawilliams/lisa/_posts/2024-04-07-the-road-to-marriage-podcast.md

 1. ["Goodridge vs. Department of Public Health," Massachusetts Supreme Judicial Court, Nov.
 18, 2003](http://masscases.com/cases/sjc/440/440mass309.html).
 2. ["Boston's Innovation Trail showcases innovations," GBH News, Aug.
 7, 2023](https://www.wgbh.org/news/local/2023-06-05/bostons-innovation-trail-showcases-scientific-breakthroughs-past-and-present).
 Documenting every item in the list would create more footnotes than would benefit the reader but if you are interested, it is an entertaining Google rabbit hole.
-I use "Boston" here poetically, to mean the Greater Boston area writ large.
+I use "Boston" here lyrically througout, the way one might wave their hand in the general direction of the city while standing on the ferry dock in Provincetown.
 3. ["Obergefell v.
 Hodges," Supreme Court of The United States, Jun.
 26, 2015](https://www.oyez.org/cases/2014/14-556).
 4. [Hate crime statistics, The Marshall Project, March, 2023](https://www.themarshallproject.org/2023/03/25/asian-hate-crime-fbi-black-lgbtq).
 It is worth noting that I experienced anti-gay harassment and death threats after the death of my own partner in 2017.
 Some in journalism still don't believe that queer people can cover their own objectively (it interests me that I have never heard this 'can't cover your own' brought up when, for example, white men cover other white men).
 Objectivity is important, but vapid objectivity is the nugget of truth that makes the joke about a headline that says "Shape of Earth: Views Differ" funny.
 5. [Bomb threat at Reading public library targets LGBTQ event attendees.
 March 23, 2024, NBC Boston](https://www.nbcboston.com/news/local/bomb-threat-disrupts-pride-event-at-reading-public-library/3317417/)